Arthur Eddington: Popular and philosophical writings

 I have settled down to the task of writing these lectures and have drawn up my chairs to my two tables.
 Two tables!
 Yes; there are duplicates of every object about me - two tables, two chairs, two pens.

 The second table is mostly emptiness, with numerous electric charges moving around at great speed, and this table is not "substantial" in any way.
 Eddington portrays the two tables as a recent innovation: physicists "used to borrow the raw material of [their] world from the familiar world", but for the new concepts, such as the electron, quantum or potential, there is no "familiar counterpart to these things" in "the world of commonplace experience".

-Eddington's books and lectures were immensely popular with the public, not only because of his clear exposition, but also for his willingness to discuss the philosophical and religious implications of the new physics.
+Eddington's books and lectures were immensely popular with the public because of his clear exposition and for his willingness to discuss the philosophical and religious implications of physics.
 He argued for a deeply rooted philosophical harmony between scientific investigation and religious mysticism, and also that the positivist nature of relativity and quantum physics provided new room for personal religious experience and free will.
 Unlike many other spiritual scientists, he rejected the idea that science could provide proof of religious propositions.
 His popular writings made him a household name in Great Britain between the world wars.

-Death
+Death and legacy

 Eddington died of cancer in the Evelyn Nursing Home, Cambridge, on 22 November 1944.
 He was unmarried.
-His body was cremated at Cambridge Crematorium (Cambridgeshire) on 27 November 1944; the cremated remains were buried in the grave of his mother in the Ascension Parish Burial Ground in Cambridge.
+His body was cremated at Cambridge Crematorium (Cambridgeshire) on 27 November; his remains were buried in the grave of his mother in the Ascension Parish Burial Ground in Cambridge.

 Cambridge University's North West Cambridge development has been named Eddington in his honour.

-Eddington was played by David Tennant in the television film Einstein and Eddington, with Einstein played by Andy Serkis.
+Eddington is played by David Tennant in the television film Einstein and Eddington, with Einstein played by Andy Serkis.
 The film was notable for its groundbreaking portrayal of Eddington as a somewhat repressed gay man.
 It was first broadcast in 2008.

-The actor Paul Eddington was a relative, mentioning in his autobiography (in light of his own weakness in mathematics) "what I then felt to be the misfortune" of being related to "one of the foremost physicists in the world".
+Actor Paul Eddington was a relative, mentioning in his autobiography (in light of his own weakness in mathematics) "what I then felt to be the misfortune" of being related to "one of the foremost physicists in the world".
 Paul's father Albert and Sir Arthur were second cousins, both great-grandsons of William Eddington (1755–1806).